genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/15_dynamic_layout.md

 `;
 ```

-Notice the template definition is from the old **home.template.ts**.
+Notice the template definition is from the old **order.template.ts**.

 ### Positions grid